MediaOne TV: Security issues and ban

-Madhyamam Broadcasting Limited, owners of MediaOne TV and connected to Islamic organization Jamaat-e-Islami Hind, first experienced a dispute with regulators in 2015.
+Madhyamam Broadcasting Limited, owners of MediaOne TV and connected to the Islamic organization Jamaat-e-Islami Hind, first experienced a dispute with regulators in 2015.
 At that time, Madhyamam proposed a second MediaOne channel, to be known as MediaOne Life.
 However, the Ministry of Home Affairs (MHA) denied the security clearance that was necessary to start the new service.
 Even though the Ministry of Information and Broadcasting (I&B) had approved the technical aspects of its application, this was dropped in 2019 due to the MHA's denial.

 In March 2020, I&B prohibited the transmission or re-transmission of MediaOne TV, along with Asianet News TV, for 48 hours for what it called for "biased" reporting of the North East Delhi riots, stating that the channel was "airing attacks on religions or communities, promoting communal attitudes" and "inciting violence against law and order maintenance and promoting anti-national attitudes".
 In its ruling, I&B noted that the "channel's reporting on Delhi violence seems to be biased as it is deliberately focusing on the vandalism of CAA supporters [...] questions RSS and alleges Delhi Police inaction [... and] seems to be critical towards Delhi Police and RSS".

 On 31 January 2022, MediaOne TV ceased broadcasts at noon after the Ministry of Information and Broadcasting refused to renew the channel's licence to operate in the wake of the MHA's revocation of the security clearance for Madhyamam Broadcasting Limited.
 The company filed a writ petition to challenge the I&B order, which the Kerala High Court dismissed on 8 February.
 Justice N. Nagaresh held that the files from the Ministry of Home Affairs contained intelligence inputs that justified the denial of security clearance to the channel:

 Going through the files, I find that the Ministry has called for intelligence inputs.
 Based on the intelligence inputs, the committee of officers has found that security clearance should not be given.
 The Ministry has decided to accept the finding of the Committee of Officers.
-There are inputs justifying the denial of security clearance.
-Therefore I am dismissing the writ petition.
+Inputs are justifying the denial of security clearance.
+Therefore, I am dismissing the writ petition.